 - Remove from oven and taste-test the sauce, looking for the following flavors: sweet followed by sour, then spicy.
 If too sweet or too salty for your taste, add a few more squeezes of lime juice.
 If not sweet enough, add a little more honey.
 More chili can also be added.

 - Serve salmon with some of the sauce spooned over each piece, topping with a sprinkling of the reserved green onion.
-I like to serve this dish at the table so we can each spoon up as much sauce as we like - it's delicious over rice or even potatoes!

 |Nutritional Guidelines (per serving)|